Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Numerical verification and diagnostic validation

 The thermal plots explain that separation.
 Figure~\ref{fig:benchmarkB_all}(b) shows that the fracture temperature departs from the initial state more rapidly than the matrix temperature.
 The final temperature profiles in Fig.~\ref{fig:benchmarkB_all}(c) show the same contrast spatially: the fracture undergoes the stronger thermal excursion, whereas the matrix profile remains smoother and less perturbed.

-The saturation profiles in Figs.~\ref{fig:benchmarkB_all}(d) and \ref{fig:benchmarkB_all}(e) complete the picture. \(s_1\) decreases more strongly and \(s_2\) increases more strongly in the fracture than in the matrix.
-The fracture response is sharper and more localized near the inlet, whereas the matrix response is smoother and delayed.
-The two continua therefore sample different trajectories in the augmented state space even though the aperture is fixed.
+The saturation profiles in Figs.~\ref{fig:benchmarkB_all}(d) and \ref{fig:benchmarkB_all}(e) complete the picture.
+The fracture samples a wider range of saturations than the matrix, with \(s_1^f\) reaching \(0.4489\) and \(s_2^f\) decreasing to \(0.1504\).
+The matrix response is weaker and smoother.
+The two continua therefore sample different trajectories in the augmented state domain even though the aperture is fixed.

 Figure~\ref{fig:benchmarkB_all}(f) summarizes the reduced geometry and boundary conditions used in the benchmark and serves only to orient the reader physically.